+If quantitative tests are performed, the Company estimates the fair value of the reporting unit and asset group using both income and market-based approaches.
 The evaluation of goodwill and other indefinite-lived intangible assets requires the use of estimates about future operating results, valuation multiples and discount rates to determine the estimated fair value.
 Changes in the assumptions can materially affect these estimates.
 Thus, to the extent that gaming volumes deteriorate in the near future, discount rates increase significantly, or reporting units do not meet projected performance, the Company could have impairments to record in the future and such impairments could be material.
 These tests for impairment are performed annually during the fourth quarter or when a triggering event occurs.

 Finite-lived Intangible Assets.
-The Company's finite-lived intangible assets includes land lease acquisition costs and water rights.
+The Company's finite-lived intangible assets primarily include land lease acquisition costs and water rights.
 Finite-lived intangible assets are amortized over the shorter of their contractual or economic lives.
 The Company periodically evaluates the remaining useful lives of these intangible assets to determine whether events and circumstances warrant a revision to the remaining period of amortization and the possible need for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 If the sum of the expected future cash flows (undiscounted and without interest charges) is less than the carrying amount, then the Company would recognize an impairment loss.

-Debt Issuance Costs and Debt Discounts.
-Debt issuance costs and debt discounts incurred in connection with the issuance of debt have been included as a component of the carrying amount of debt, and are amortized over the contractual term of the debt to interest expense, using the straight line method, which approximates the effective interest method.
+Debt Issuance Costs and Debt Discounts/Premiums.
+Debt issuance costs and debt discounts/premiums incurred in connection with the issuance of debt have been included as a component of the carrying amount of debt, and are amortized/accreted over the contractual term of the debt to interest expense, using the straight-line method, which approximates the effective interest method.
 When its existing debt agreements are determined to have been modified, the Company amortizes such costs to interest expense using the effective interest method over the terms of the modified debt agreement.